ssl/ezXSS/readme.md

 * run `docker-compose build && docker-compose up -d`
 * Visit /manage/install in your browser and setup a password and email
 * Done!
 That was ez right?

-Make sure you have Apache with headers, rewrite and curl modules enabled (with a2enmod, apt-get curl+php-curl) and that .htaccess file is correctly uploaded and allowed in vhost config (AllowOverride All).

 ## Demo
 For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
 Please note that some features might be disabled in the demo version.